SPEED KILLS: Redbank Valley Sprints Away From Cambridge Springs, 44-0, to Advance to PIAA Class A Semifinals

 Having Wagner back was a boon for Redbank, even with the performance turned in by backup Jaxon Huffman last week.

-Wagner came in with 2,541 yards and 39 touchdowns passes (a single-season school record) in 10 games played.
+Wagner came in with 2,541 yards and 39 touchdown passes (a single-season school record) in 10 games played.

 “We did a little riverboat gambling last week — Braylon probably could have played,” Gold said.
 “But we felt that we could win that game with Jaxon.
 At halftime (the Bulldogs trailed Port 7-6), people probably thought I was crazy.
 But we stayed the course and everything that we planned paid off.”